 A friend who used to work there (and hopefully will again when the project is done) told me to check out a local middle school that is being completely rebuilt.
 The facade is being saved, so right now there are only two walls standing.
 Quite a sight.
 I took a

 few shots on my way home from work, then stopped on my way in the next morning.
+I only had one flash, wish I had more with me.
+I also learned that

 rubber bands (one of the big ones) can be used to secure your flash to a post in a pinch.
 On full power the SB-600 lit up the plaque on the building a little bit.
 I might try to shoot this again next week if I can get a better sky and more flashes.